xmyLydia/java-practice/README.md

      from the server.
 Need to choose by use case.
 113. Difference between URL and URL, what to use in java network programming.
-114. Absolute URI and relative URI (when a URI doesn't specify the scheme), use URL when access resources, use base URI + relative URI in big project,
+114. Absolute URI and relative URI (when a URI doesn't specify the scheme), use URL when access resources, use base URI + relative URI in big project.
-115.
+115. Use URL to get resource by InputStreamReader.
 116.
 117.
 118.